Postoperative care after undergoing anterior cervical discectomy fusion

-If you are experiencing chronic neck or back pain, you may be curious to know what to expect if you undergo surgery.
-At Laser Spine Institute, we specialize in a variety of minimally invasive alternatives to traditional open neck and back surgery.
-Our minimally invasive procedures are performed as outpatient procedures, offering many advantages to help you get back to your daily routine.
+If you are experiencing chronic neck pain and have exhausted conservative treatment options, you may be curious about what to expect if you undergo spine surgery.
+At Laser Spine Institute, we specialize in minimally invasive spine surgery that provides many advantages to our patients, including a streamlined patient experience.

-Many patients requiring stabilization of the spine benefit from a minimally invasive alternative to fusion called minimally invasive stabilization surgery.
-One form of minimally invasive stabilization, anterior cervical discectomy and fusion, focuses on relieving neck pain, weakness and tingling associated with herniated disc or degenerative disc disease.
-Instead of hospitalization and a lengthy rehabilitation associated with traditional open spine surgery, ACDF offers you a number of benefits, including the following:
+Patients requiring stabilization of the spine may be candidates for our minimally invasive stabilization surgery, which is an alternative to traditional fusion procedures.
+One type of minimally invasive stabilization, our anterior cervical discectomy and fusion, focuses on relieving neck pain, weakness and tingling associated with conditions such as a herniated disc or degenerative disc disease.
+Instead of overnight hospitalization and a lengthy rehabilitation associated with traditional open spine surgery, ACDF offers you a number of benefits, including the following:

 - A small incision

-Our esteemed surgical team and patient care personnel offer attentive, personalized medical service before, during and after your ACDF procedure.
-Following surgery, you will be taken to our post-surgery care unit, where you will be:
+Our highly skilled surgical team and patient care personnel offer attentive personalized medical service before, during and after your ACDF procedure.
+Following surgery, you will be taken to postsurgical care, where you will be:

-- Monitored closely by our expert medical staff for vital signs
+- Monitored closely by our medical staff to make sure your vital signs are healthy

 - Transitioned to a monitoring area once our staff confirms that you are completely stable